 TRODELVY® (sacituzumab govitecan-hziy) is a Trop-2-directed antibody and topoisomerase inhibitor conjugate indicated for the treatment of adult patients with:

-• Unresectable locally advanced or metastatic triple-negative breast cancer (mTNBC) who have received two or more prior systemic therapies, at least one of them for metastatic disease.
+- Unresectable locally advanced or metastatic triple-negative breast cancer (mTNBC) who have received two or more prior systemic therapies, at least one of them for metastatic disease.

-• Unresectable locally advanced or metastatic hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative (IHC 0, IHC 1+ or IHC 2+/ISH–) breast cancer who have received endocrine-based therapy and at least two additional systemic therapies in the metastatic setting.
+- Unresectable locally advanced or metastatic hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative (IHC 0, IHC 1+ or IHC 2+/ISH–) breast cancer who have received endocrine-based therapy and at least two additional systemic therapies in the metastatic setting.

-• Severe diarrhea may occur.
+- TRODELVY can cause severe diarrhea.
 Monitor patients with diarrhea and give fluid and electrolytes as needed.
 At the onset of diarrhea, evaluate for infectious causes and, if negative, promptly initiate loperamide.
 If severe diarrhea occurs, withhold TRODELVY until resolved to ≤Grade 1 and reduce subsequent doses.

-• Severe hypersensitivity reaction to TRODELVY.
+- Severe hypersensitivity reaction to TRODELVY.

-Neutropenia: Severe, life-threatening, or fatal neutropenia can occur and may require dose modification.
+Neutropenia: Severe, life-threatening, or fatal neutropenia can occur as early as the first cycle of treatment and may require dose modification.
 Neutropenia occurred in 64% of patients treated with TRODELVY.
 Grade 3-4 neutropenia occurred in 49% of patients.
 Febrile neutropenia occurred in 6%.
 Neutropenic colitis occurred in 1.4%.
-Withhold TRODELVY for absolute neutrophil count below 1500/mm3 on Day 1 of any cycle or neutrophil count below 1000/mm3 on Day 8 of any cycle.
+Primary prophylaxis with G-CSF is recommended starting in the first cycle of treatment in all patients at increased risk of febrile neutropenia, including older patients, patients with previous neutropenia, poor performance status, organ dysfunction, or multiple comorbidities.
+Monitor absolute neutrophil count (ANC) during treatment.
+Withhold TRODELVY for ANC below 1500/mm3 on Day 1 of any cycle or below 1000/mm3 on Day 8 of any cycle.
 Withhold TRODELVY for neutropenic fever.
-Administer G-CSF as clinically indicated or indicated in Table 1 of USPI.
+Treat neutropenia with G-CSF and administer prophylaxis in subsequent cycles as clinically indicated or indicated in Table 2 of USPI.

 Diarrhea: Diarrhea occurred in 64% of all patients treated with TRODELVY.
 Grade 3-4 diarrhea occurred in 11% of patients.
 One patient had intestinal perforation following diarrhea.
 Diarrhea that led to dehydration and subsequent acute kidney injury occurred in 0.7% of all patients.
 Withhold TRODELVY for Grade 3-4 diarrhea and resume when resolved to ≤Grade 1.
 At onset, evaluate for infectious causes and if negative, promptly initiate loperamide, 4 mg initially followed by 2 mg with every episode of diarrhea for a maximum of 16 mg daily.
 Discontinue loperamide 12 hours after diarrhea resolves.
 Additional supportive measures (e.g., fluid and electrolyte substitution) may also be employed as clinically indicated.
 Patients who exhibit an excessive cholinergic response to treatment can receive appropriate premedication (e.g., atropine) for subsequent treatments.